Myth or fact?

 A letter to your lender.
 Usually prepared by your lawyer or notary, this letter asks the lender for a payout statement.

 The payout statement.
 Tells you how much money you must pay the lender to discharge (get rid of) the mortgage.
 Once your lawyer or notary receives the proceeds from the sale of your home, they’ll pay the lender this amount.
+(Note that the payout of the mortgage does not add a debit or credit to the statement of adjustments.)

-Your lawyer or notary will also make arrangements with your lender to remove the mortgage charge against title.
+Your lawyer or notary will also make arrangements with your lender to remove the mortgage charge against the title.
 Title is a record of property ownership.
 This is done by registering a discharge of the mortgage with the land title office.

 If a lawyer or notary is helping you with the sale, they’ll ask you to sign an irrevocable direction to pay.
-This document tells them what to do with the sale proceeds.
+This document tells your lawyer or notary what to do with the sale proceeds.
 You’re authorizing them to pay part of the sale proceeds to people other than you.

 The direction to pay shows how much money is coming in and going out.
 The main chunk of money coming in is the purchase price for the home.